 - Client receive the results of the call and is unaware of adapter’s presence.

-The adapter pattern convert the interface of a class into another interface clients expect.
+Definition: The adapter pattern convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
+Class Diagram: The client sees only the target interface and not the adapter.
+The adapter implements the target interface.
+Adapter delegates all requests to Adaptee.
+Example:

 Suppose you have a Bird class with fly() , and makeSound()methods.
 And also a ToyDuck class with squeak() method.
 Let’s assume that you are short on ToyDuck objects and you would like to use Bird objects in their place.
 Birds have some similar functionality but implement a different interface, so we can’t use them directly.
 So we will use adapter pattern.
 Here our client would be ToyDuck and adaptee would be Bird.